+1 (646) 419-3178

-Picking the right subjects at school will give you a head start and prevent any obstacles down the track.
+Picking suitable subjects at school will give you a head start and prevent any obstacles down the track.

 Charisma and tenacity may have got you in the door of a Wall Street firm back in the 80s, but today you’re going to need both of those things and a degree.